orb-community/pktvisor/README.md

 pktvisor adheres to [semantic versioning](https://semver.org/).

 pktvisor is developed and tested on Linux and OSX.
-Windows is not yet officially supported, but the dependencies and code base do not preclude a Windows build.
+Windows is not yet officially supported, though the dependencies and code base do not preclude a Windows build.
 If you are interested in developing a Windows version, please [contact us](#contact-us).